Meet the Agents

 Q — The Research Analyst

 Q is the foundation of the platform.
 Every signal starts here.
-Q runs 23 analysis modules — from Fibonacci retracements and Elliott Wave patterns to congressional trading data and Fed minutes sentiment — and combines them into a single composite score.
+Q runs 41 analysis modules — from Fibonacci retracements and Elliott Wave patterns to congressional trading data, candlestick pattern recognition, and Fed minutes sentiment — and combines them into a single composite score.
 But a score alone isn't enough.
 Q uses a two-gate system: the composite must exceed a minimum threshold and at least 60% of modules must agree on direction before a signal is issued.

 When the gates don't pass, Q says HOLD.
 No forcing.
 No rounding up.
 If only 55% of modules agree, Q waits.
 That discipline is what separates a signal engine from a random number generator.